Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Intention Recognition Algorithm

 \subsubsection{Input Vector and Feature Reduction}

-As our robot has $n_s = 46$ touch sensors spread over the whole body, only a very small number of these sensors are used at any given time.
-A full feature vector that includes every touch sensor signal, hand distances and speeds for each sensor, and gaze angles and speeds for each POI would be extremely redundant and introduce irrelevant noise to the feature vector.
-Although this is partly mitigated by using $\gamma$-gating, it is not perfect.
+As our robot has $n_s = 46$ touch sensors spread over the whole body, only a small number of these sensors are used at any given time.
+A full feature vector that includes every touch sensor signal, hand distances and speeds for each sensor, and gaze angles and speeds for each POI would potentially introduce irrelevant noise to the feature vector.
+This is partly mitigated by using $\gamma$-gating.
 Furthermore, properly training the learning algorithms would require large amounts of data that includes all conditions for all touch sensors.
 Therefore, rather than using a full touch sensor-focused feature vector, we instead choose to examine a reduced aggregated single touch-focused feature set.
 This reduced input vector only includes 5 features: $ $ where $\gamma'$ tracks whether \emph{any} touch sensor is activated, and $d'$ and $\alpha'$ are respectively the minimum relative hand distance across all hands/sensors and the minimum gaze angle across all POIs.
 In addition, $\dot{d}'$ and $\dot{\alpha}'$ are the hand speed and gaze speed of $d'$ and $\alpha'$:

 This reduction of the feature set serves two purposes.
 Firstly, since only the aggregated touch data is used and individual sensor information is removed, the model does not need to be trained for each and every single touch sensor.
 This removes the need for comprehensive data to train the system.
-Secondly, the algorithm is now robot and touch sensor layout agnostic, as no specific data linked to the system is required.
-This renders the algorithm significantly more flexible and easily scalable to other systems.
-Although there are insignificant differences in training accuracy between the full and reduced feature sets, we observe significantly better performance in real-world usage with the reduced feature set than with the full feature set, when performing the experiments in Sec. \ref{sec:experiments}.
+Secondly, the algorithm is now potentially robot and touch sensor layout agnostic, as no specific data linked to the system is required.
+This would render the algorithm significantly more flexible and easily scalable to other systems.
+Although there are insignificant differences in training accuracy between the full and reduced feature sets, we observe significantly better performance in real-world usage with the reduced feature set than with the full feature set.
+As an example, when analysing the experiments in Sec. \ref{sec:experiments} as seen in the first plot of Fig. \ref{fig:demo-plot}, the full feature set classifier (light grey) erroneously classifies the intention of the user at multiple time points.
+The misclassification between time points D and E-1 is particularly unacceptable for a real use case.
 Therefore, only the reduced feature set is used.